-When it comes to planning your special day, there is no end to available options.
-Planning a wedding can be a very stressful experience, with a lot of pressure on to get it just right.
+When it comes to planning your special day, there is no end to available options as you wonder how to choose a wedding venue.
+Planning a wedding can be avery stressful experience, with a lot of pressure to get it just right.

 In your mind, you have an obvious picture of what the dream wedding consists of, but making a dream become a reality is a challenging prospect.